Ainhoa Arteta

-Ainhoa Arteta Ibarrolaburu, better known as Ainhoa Arteta (born 24 September 1964 at Tolosa, Basque province of Gipuzkoa), is a Spanish soprano.
+Ainhoa Arteta Ibarrolaburu, better known as Ainhoa Arteta (born 24 September 1964), is a Spanish soprano.

 Personal life and training

+Ainhoa Arteta was born on 24 September 1964 in Tolosa, Gipuzkoa.
 Her father, José Ramón Arteta, was founder and director of the Coral Eresoinka and she thus grew up in a musical environment.
 Aged 12, she entered the Conservatory of San Sebastián.
 The conductor of the orchestra there, Jacques Bodmer, former principal conductor of the Argentine National Symphony Orchestra, was a friend of her father and, having heard her sing, saw her take up study, after an exam, under Ettore Campogalliani in Italy, aged 18, before moving to New York with a grant from the Provincial Government of Gipuzkoa, to study at the Actors Studio.
 In 2003 she reworked her voice under Ruth Falcon.

 She married baritone Dwayne Croft on 20 April 1998 with whom she had a daughter, Sarah.
 They divorced in 2003.
 She married showjumper Jesús Garmendia in secret on 1 July 2013 in Fuenterrabia.
 She gave birth to their son, Íker, in 2010.
 They separated in 2016.

 In April 2021 she announced that she had to use a wheelchair temporarily after getting infected in February 2021 by COVID-19 during the pandemic.